 Module (12) “MeasureObjectIntensity” measures the intensity of the filtered Brucella colonies in the GFP image.

-Module (13) “RelateObjects” relates the filtered Brucella colonies to the Voronoi cell body.
+Module (13) “RelateObjects” relates the filtered Brucella colonies to the Voronoi cell body that they mostly overlap with.
+We will call this relation a parent-child-relation, where the Brucella colonies that relate to a Voronoi cell body are the “children” of this Voronoi cell body.

 Module (14) “FilterObjects” filters for infected cells, which are defined to be all cells that have a Brucella colony as child of the Voronoi cell body.